 3. I can’t access my CCTV remotely via my smartphone, tablet, PC or laptop

 Below are the most common reasons why our customers lose remote access to their CCTV systems and how to resolve them.

-If you have changed your broadband router (usually the case if you change ISP (internet service provider) or upgrade your internet package).
+- A change of broadband router (usually the case if you change ISP (internet service provider) or upgrade your internet package).
 If this is the case you will need your broadband router re-networked by your IT company or ourselves (subject to a charge) to allow remote access into your DVR/NVR again.
 If you would like to do this yourself, please see the F.A.Q below for details.

 - The system is down powered.
 One way to check this is to see if you can view your cameras on a monitor which is directly connected into the NVR/DVR.
 The screen should automatically show the CCTV menu screen or the camera images (NOTE: you may need to switch to the correct source on your monitor/TV – either a HDMI source or VGA).
 If your system is off, you will need to turn your system back on then enter the password.
 If you have had a power cut the DVR/NVR will need turning back on, unless it is a hikvision DVR/NVR (these should power back up automatically).
 There may be a rocker switch at the rear of the DVR/NVR.